Fluffernuttersandwich/Smorgasbord_Reborn/TROUBLESHOOTING.md

 User1: Yep, I am only using ModAuthor1's mod "Light".
 I'm totally 100% sure.

 ModAuthor1: _Continues to play 20 Questions with User1 to determine the root cause.
-It's literally pages long at this point._
+It's literally pages long of back and forth at this point._

 ModAuthor2: User1, please just post your log for a sanity check.

 _User1 posts logs.
-Log includes additional mods.
-One of them named "DARK"._
+What do you know, the Log includes additional mods?
+Nope, never seen that before (*sarcasm).
+And one of them is named "DARK"._

 ModAuthor2: So, you're 100% sure you had no others mods right?
 What about the one in your log called "DARK"? lol